opendcs/opendcs/docs/source/start-routingspec.rst

 is important.
 This differs from previous versions of DECODES and EMIT.

 Each format statement has a label.
-Several operations can cause decoding to jump to a new statement, indentified by its label.
+Several operations can cause decoding to jump to a new statement, identified by its label.
 Labels may only contain letters and digits.

 Note, that sometimes an entire format statement cannot fit into one